 A Great Natural Sweetener

 Another reason why bananas are good for weight loss is the fact that they are an excellent natural sweetener.
 Indeed, although bananas are rich in sugars, this is not necessarily a bad thing!
 Natural sugars, such as the ones contained in fruits, are way healthier than refined sugars.
 Indeed, those latter are linked to an increased risk of type-2 diabetes, coronary disease, and cancer.
-Moreover, as said above, bananas contain a good amount of fiber, which helps to regulate the absorption of these natural sugars into the bloodstream.
+Moreover, as said above, bananas contain a good amount of fiber.
+This helps to regulate the absorption of these natural sugars into the bloodstream.

 This is why sweetening your smoothie bowls or oatmeal with some banana slices, or using frozen bananas as the base for a healthier ice cream is a good idea!
 You will find more healthy recipes with bananas down below.